johannesboyne/zenstore/README.md

 zenstore tries to solve the problem, it gives everyone the possibility to just store and exchange data!
 This is done via an easy to use GET/PUT/POST (REST) API as well as a TCP service (for the high end users).

 *BTW:* Do you want to use zenstore from the CLI?
-Go fo [zenstorecli](https://github.com/johannesboyne/zenstorecli)
+Go to [zenstorecli](https://github.com/johannesboyne/zenstorecli)

 ###Link 'secret' storages, that's like naming it